cunnia3/AU_UAV_ROS_Fsquared/README.md

 ROS / GUI COMPILE

-1. Navigate to your ROS workspace by typing "roscd".
+1. Navigate to your ROS workspace by typing "roscd" in the Terminal.
 2. If this is your first time compiling, type "cd AU_UAV_stack/AU_UAV_GUI".
 Next, remove the build folder by typing "rm -rf build".
 Remake the build folder by typing "mkdir build" and navigate to this folder.
 Finally, type "cmake ..".
 3. To compile, type "rosmake AU_UAV_stack".

 ROS / GUI LAUNCH

-1. To launch the system, type "roslaunch AU_UAV_ROS guiDriven.launch".
+1. To launch the system, type "roslaunch AU_UAV_ROS guiDriven.launch" in the Terminal.